Iamus

 In Greek mythology, Iamus (Ancient Greek: Ἴαμος) was the son of Apollo and Evadne, a daughter of Poseidon, raised by Aepytus.
 In a story told by Pindar, after his mother lies with Apollo and the child is born, he is left in the wilderness.
 Here he is raised by a pair of snakes, before being found again after Aepytus upon his visit to the Oracle of Delphi.
 Iamus was later taken to Olympia by his father, who teaches him ability of prophecy.

 He was said to be the ancestor of the Iamidae, a family of seers that operated in Olympia.

 Descendants

-He is said to have been the ancestor of Iamidae, a lineage of seers that operated in Olympia.
+He is said to have been the ancestor of the Iamidae, a lineage of seers that operated in Olympia.
 Their main method of reading the future was through the use of a sacrificial fire.
 According to Pausanias, their tomb existed in Sparta; they are also known to have been present in Messene and Mantinea.